Subsidy: Broad and narrow

 These various subsidies can be divided into broad and narrow.
 Narrow subsidies are those monetary transfers that are easily identifiable and have a clear intent.
 They are commonly characterised by a monetary transfer between governments and institutions or businesses and individuals.
 A classic example is a government payment to a farmer.

+Monetary and non-monetary

 Conversely broad subsidies include both monetary and non-monetary subsidies and is often difficult to identify.
 A broad subsidy is less attributable and less transparent.
 Environmental externalities are the most common type of broad subsidy.

 Economic effects

 Competitive equilibrium is a state of balance between buyers and suppliers, in which the quantity demanded of a good is the quantity supplied at a specified price.
 When the price falls the quantity demand exceeds the equilibrium quantity, conversely, a reduction in the supply of a good beyond equilibrium quantity implies an increase in the price.
 The effect of a subsidy is to shift the supply or demand curve to the right (i.e. increases the supply or demand) by the amount of the subsidy.
 If a consumer is receiving the subsidy, a lower price of a good resulting from the marginal subsidy on consumption increases demand, shifting the demand curve to the right.
 If a supplier is receiving the subsidy, an increase in the price (revenue) resulting from the marginal subsidy on production results increases supply, shifting the supply curve to the right.

 Assuming the market is in a perfectly competitive equilibrium, a subsidy increases the supply of the good beyond the equilibrium competitive quantity.
 The imbalance creates deadweight loss.
 Deadweight loss from a subsidy is the amount by which the cost of the subsidy exceeds the gains of the subsidy.
 The magnitude of the deadweight loss is dependent on the size of the subsidy.
 This is considered a market failure, or inefficiency.

 Subsidies targeted at goods in one country, by lowering the price of those goods, make them more competitive against foreign goods, thereby reducing foreign competition.
 As a result, many developing countries cannot engage in foreign trade, and receive lower prices for their products in the global market.
 This is considered protectionism: a government policy to erect trade barriers in order to protect domestic industries.
 The problem with protectionism arises when industries are selected for nationalistic reasons (infant-industry), rather than to gain a comparative advantage.
 The market distortion, and reduction in social welfare, is the logic behind the World Bank policy for the removal of subsidies in developing countries.